StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="62" />

 ## 6.2 Example of fertility
 How many children are born per women?
 The fertility rate is defined as births per thousand women (age 15 until 49) and year.
-Because of overlapping variable values, the age range has to specified with the suitable variable values.
+Because of overlapping variable values, the age range has to be specified with the suitable variable values.

 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>